 Description

-An incredible easy Sri Lankan coconut Sambal recipe that only takes 10 mins to make and need very few ingredients.
+An incredibly easy Sri Lankan coconut Sambal recipe that only takes 10 mins to make and needs very few ingredients.
 Goes well with every meal.

 Ingredients